 What is the size of the households in J&K?

 The families having six to eight members dominate the family scene across J&K. This category of the family makes 34.1 percent of all the families counted by the numerators.
 The second category of the families have five members each and they constitute 20.2 percent of the overall population.
 Families having nine or more than nine individuals in the household constitute 10.2 percent of the families followed by 18.4 percent families having four member and 9.9 percent families with three members.
 J&K has 5.6 percent families with two members and, interestingly, 1.6 percent families comprising of only one member.
-The detailed data is not available but the sketchy statistics suggests around one third of the families living in J&K are nuclear.
+The detailed data is not available but the sketchy statistics suggest around one-third of the families living in J&K are nuclear.

 What kind of houses are the people in J&K living?

 The census organization has taken two parameters in deciding the status of the houses – the roofing and the flooring.
-The data suggests that while 46.6 percent of the buildings across J&K have GI, metal, asbestos sheet roof, there are 24 percent constructions that have concrete roofing.
+The data suggest that while 46.6 percent of the buildings across J&K have GI, metal, asbestos sheet roof, there are 24 percent constructions that have concrete roofing.
 The enumerators have counted 25.3 percent constructions having mud, grass, bamboo or thatch roofs as it was plastic or polythene in 0.5 percent cases, tiles in 1.2 percent cases (handmade tiles 0.9 percent and machine made tiles 0.2 percent), burnt bricks in 0.4 percent cases as the balance one percent used other material not specified by the census organization.

 As for as flooring is concerned, a predominant 48 percent have mud floors.
 It is 46 percent cement, 0.4 percent wood, 1.6 percent stones, 1.9 percent mosaic floor tiles and half percent use other types of material for flooring.